sirkostya009/weblium-test-task/main/README.md

 npm run migrate --workspace=main
 ```

 `migrate` script only exists in `main` workspace.
-To add a new migration, add a new file
+To add a new migration, add a new file, and modify the migrations array of `migrations/index.ts`.

 You can also run migrations on server startup by setting `MIGRATE` env variable to `true`.